madelinegarrett/Lab-14-StatsSloths/README.md

 * Conclusion: I found that as birth weights decrease there is a stronger correlation to premature births.

 ## Does the number of babies previously had by the mother affect whether her next one is born premature?
+* Kevin's Section
+* This question is important to out overall question because it gives a possible alternate explanation for a cause of premature births.
+If parity does affect the chances of a premature birth, then we will know that smoking does not solely cause premature births.

 ```{r}
 high_parity <- babies %>%